 Labour Market Impact Assessment

-Employers are generally required to apply for a Labour Market Impact Assessment (LMIA) before they can hire foreign workers in most cases (see exemptions including NAFTA and GATS).
-In order to obtain a positive LMIA, a Canadian employer must prove that there is no Canadian or permanent resident worker available to complete the job in question and a foreign worker is therefore needed.
+In most cases, employers are required to apply for a Labour Market Impact Assessment (LMIA) before they can hire foreign workers (see exemptions including NAFTA and GATS).
+In order to obtain a positive LMIA, a Canadian employer must prove that there is no Canadian or permanent resident worker available to complete the job in question and a foreign worker is therefore required.

 LMIA applications should show the following: